InstituteOfDataArchitecture/ioda.co/src/app/relational-databases-for-analysts/optimizing-a-relational-database/page.md

 ## The b-tree index

 There are many different types of database indexes, and the ones available depend on the database you are using.
 The most common index is the B-tree index.
-It is the default index in most relational databases.
+It is the default index in most relational databases including Postgres.

 In this lesson we will focus on the b-tree index.